cqse/teamscale-cli/README.md

 This allows you to use the highlighting capabilities of your editors to highlight lines with findings in the editor and to jump to the finding location from the pre-commit console output.
 For your convenience, we've provided [sample configurations for some editors and IDEs below](#instructions-for-popular-editors).

-Which findings are output is controlled by several command line options:
+Which findings are output is controlled by several command-line options:

 ```
 teamscale-cli CURRENTLY_OPENED_EDITOR_FILE